Upendra314/Upendra314/README.md

 - 👀 I’m interested in
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on LinkedIn
-- 📫 How to reach me:
+- 📫 How to reach me: LinkedIn https://www.linkedin.com/in/kotike-upendra-100290230
 - pronouns : He/His

 <!---